longhorn/longhorn/enhancements/20250721-v2-volume-expansion.md

 ├── startExpansion(size) → Validate expansion size & Status
 |
 ├── Check Replicas
-│   ├── If no healty replica, return err
+│   ├── If no healthy replica, return err
 │   └── If at least one of replica is rebuilding, return err │
 ├── Check if RAID bdev exists